 If you sense any of these things, at least part of your ductwork could most likely be replaced.

-By recycling your ductwork and scrap metal, you’re taking steps to reduce your carbon footprint and promoting a healthier environment for us all.
+Through ductwork recycling, you’re taking steps to reduce your carbon footprint and promoting a healthier environment for us all.

 Let Cohen properly recycle your outdated ductwork.